COVID-19 Frequently Asked Questions

 Where can I get a COVID-19 test?

-Student Health Services (SHS) provides COVID-19 testing for students, faculty, and staff who are symptomatic or have been exposed to COVID-19.
-SHS offers rapid COVID-19 Antigen and PCR point-of-care testing with test results provided during the appointment.
-SHS also has a partnership with LabCorp for off-site testing for COVID-19, Nucleic Acid Amplification (test results in 2-4 days).
+The Center for Health and Well-Being provides COVID-19 testing for students who are symptomatic or have been exposed to COVID-19.
+The clinic offers rapid COVID-19 Antigen testing with test results provided during the appointment.
+Student Health Services also has a partnership with LabCorp for off-site testing for COVID-19, Nucleic Acid Amplification (test results in 2-4 days).
 Specimen collection for both types of tests is a nasal swab.
-To make an appointment, call Student Health Services at 843-349-6543.
+To make an appointment, call Student Health Services at 843-349-6543 or schedule an appointment online.

 To find an off-campus testing site near you, visit the Department of Environmental Health and Control (SCDHEC) COVID-19 Testing Locations website.